artprojectgroup/wc-apg-city/readme.txt

 = Features =
 * You can select from GeoNames or Google Maps API.
+* You must add your own Google Maps API Key.
 * If postcode is shared by more than one city, the customer can select the correct city from the list returned by Google Maps.
+* If the city isn't listed or isn't found in both APIs, the customer can manually enter the name of his city.
 * Also select the state, only when name matches with obtained from Google Maps.

 = Translations =